-The oral and maxillofacial surgeon at Etobicoke Orthodontics & Oral Surgery places dental implants to replace a missing tooth and leave patients with a natural-looking smile.
+The oral and maxillofacial surgeon at Etobicoke Orthodontics & Oral Surgery in Etobicoke places dental implants to replace a missing tooth to leave patients with a natural-looking smile.

 What is a Dental Implant?

 Dental implants are small titanium screws that function as artificial tooth roots.
 Implants can be used to replace a single missing tooth or several in a row.

 The implant is surgically placed in the jaw bone.
 During healing, it bonds with the bone to act as an anchor for a tooth replacement (such as a crown).

 Because they fill the space left by missing teeth, dental implants can prevent the natural teeth from shifting, resolve bite issues or jaw joint pain, and restore facial tissues and appearance.

 When a tooth is missing, the teeth surrounding the gap can shift out of place, resulting in misalignment.
 Without a tooth to support it, the jaw bone around the area may also begin to deteriorate, leading to facial collapse or negatively impacting your ability to eat and talk.